RodGuarneros/BigData_with_Alexa/README.md

 # Issues you are going to find with extremely large dataset

 - A place to store massive amounts of data
-- A way to access data quicly
+- A way to access data quickly
 - A backup for hardware failure
 - Ways to analyze data quickly